Every man has the right to a great shave and every great shave begins with a well-honed razor—not a dollar razor.

 And the soap . . . let's hear from one of our customers about the soap.

-Going against the industry standard, he decided that he would not include any badger killing brushes in his kits and released the first kits with a non-animal hair brush.
+Going against the industry standard, he decided that he would not include any badger killing brushes in his kits and released the first kits with a non-animal shaving brush.

 Any great hunter knows that hunting isn't about killing, it's about the connection to something greater and it comes with great dignity.